icinganalysis/icinganalysis.github.io/content/perkins meteorology.md

 ![Figure 8.
 Cumulative distribution of distance flown in icing during an encounter.](/images%2FNASA%20Memo%201-19-59E%2FFigure%208.png)

 > APPENDIX B
+>
 > CALIBRATION OF ICING METERS
+>
 > The operation of the icing meter was most seriously effected when
 > a so-called runoff condition occurred.
 This condition, which affects
 > all ice-collecting instruments, is defined as a surface effect where the
-> impinging water fails to freeze Immediately because the surface temperature
+> impinging water fails to freeze immediately because the surface temperature
 > has been elevated to the freezing point by the latent heat of fusion.
-> The extent to which thls occurs depends on the heat balance on the
+> The extent to which this occurs depends on the heat balance on the
 > surface, which is a function primarily of the impingement rate, droplet
-> slze, air temperature, airspeed, and altitude.
+> size, air temperature, airspeed, and altitude.
 If these conditions are
 > such that the surface temperature remains below freezing, the ice continues
 > to build up.
 When the surface approaches the freezing point,
 > however, less ice will form and the excess water runs along the surface